Are Protein Shakes Good For You?

 The 2 main protein types are:

-These digest more rapidly than whole foods, and are ideally taken immediately after an intense workout ... such as a challenging WOD, weight training session, or even an endurance workout.
+These can be digested more rapidly than whole foods and are ideally taken immediately after an intense workout ... such as a challenging cross-training, weight training, or even endurance session.

 This is when you would look for a Whey Protein Isolate to help fill this role.
 That is your best protein option after an intense workout.